New Food Garden

 Biointensive Methods

 Biointensive growing is a set of methods that results in a larger harvest from a small space.
-Each individual practice is helpful, but added together those benefits multiply As a toolbox, biointensive methods can be adapted for each garden.
-These practices enable high productivity from small spaces with less water and expense.
-This site focuses on biointensive gardening as a path to increasing personal food production affordably.
+Each individual practice is helpful, but added together those benefits multiply.
+Biointensive methods can be adapted for each garden and enable success with less water and expense.
+This makes biointensive gardening a path to increasing personal food production affordably.

 Ecological Principles

-Gardening in harmony with nature instead of against it is a core focus of the New Food Garden.
+Gardening in harmony with nature instead of against it the New Food Garden commitment.
 Every garden is unique and place-based.
-Observing your local conditions and adapting gardening practices that fit them will save time and frustration.
-This site will focus on dry and hot conditions with alkaline soil, rather than the conditions experienced by gardeners in other climates.
-Soil health and a vibrant community of soil organisms provides an oasis in which plants have a chance to thrive.
+Observing local conditions and adapting gardening practices to fit them will save time and frustration.
+This site focuses on dry and hot climates with alkaline soil experienced in the southwest U.S. rather the conditions normally addressed in gardening books.
+By adapting to the environment around us, we can create an oasis in which plants have a chance to thrive.

 Healthy Food Systems

 Americans today eat primarily processed foods and few fresh fruits and vegetables.
-By gardening and choosing to eat more produce, we can improve our health.
-Especially when picked at peak ripeness and eaten fresh, these foods offer the highest nutrient density.
-What's more, gardening has many aspects that are linked to improved mental health, such as physical activity, care for living things and contact with sunlight, fresh air and soil.
+By gardening and eating more produce, we can improve our health.
+When picked at peak ripeness and eaten fresh, fruits and vegetable offer the highest nutrient density.
+What's more, gardening is linked to improved mental health through physical activity, care for living things and contact with sunlight, fresh air and soil.

 Copyright © 2024 New Food Garden - All Rights Reserved.